labex-labs/open-source-labs/python/practical-python/lab-02-02-containers-containers/step9.md

     return total_cost
 ```

 Using this code as a rough guide, create a new file `report.py`.
-In
-that file, define a function `read_portfolio(filename)` that opens a
-given portfolio file and reads it into a list of tuples.
-To do this,
-you’re going to make a few minor modifications to the above code.
+In that file, define a function `read_portfolio(filename)` that opens a given portfolio file and reads it into a list of tuples.
+To do this, you're going to make a few minor modifications to the above code.

-First, instead of defining `total_cost = 0`, you’ll make a variable
-that’s initially set to an empty list.
+First, instead of defining `total_cost = 0`, you'll make a variable that's initially set to an empty list.
 For example:

 ```python
 portfolio = []
 ```

-Next, instead of totaling up the cost, you’ll turn each row into a
-tuple exactly as you just did in the last exercise and append it to
+Next, instead of totaling up the cost, you'll turn each row into a tuple exactly as you just did in the last exercise and append it to this list.
-this list.
 For example:

 ```python
 for row in rows: